December 10, 2021

 To do that, you need to understand how your company's data is organized.
 Where's the product and marketing data stored?
 If you want to look at the accounts that churned last month, which table(s) should you be querying?
 Most businesses have an analytics team that works with your company's data on a daily basis.
 These folks will be able to answer your questions or point you to helpful documentation.
 There's a mutually beneficial relationship here: if you're querying data on your own, you're reducing the analytics team's backlog of data requests.
 Guaranteed brownie points.

 A number of Mode customers have even set up regular training sessions during which analysts teach colleagues SQL using their internal data.
 Feedback has been overwhelmingly positive from both groups of folks!
 Let us know if you're thinking about setting this up at your company.
 We're happy to share some learnings.

 Champing at the bit to get started?
-Download the workbook and dive into our SQL Tutorial!
+Dive into our SQL Tutorial!